cmarsone/clementmarsone.github.io/about.md

 - 👋 Hi, I’m Clément and I'm 23 years old.
 - 👀 I’m interested in Road Cycling, Sacred Music & Opera, Philosophy.
 - 🌱 I’m currently learning Quantum Computing, Distributed Networks, Parallel Programming in HPC, Machine Learning...
-- 💞️ I’m looking to collaborate on ... for an exciting internship in one of the fields as above.
+- 💞️ I’m looking to collaborate on ... for an exciting internship in one of the fields above.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/clement-marsone/) or [e-mail](clement.marsone@universite-paris-saclay.fr)